How to notify the AA when someone dies

 Auto-renewal.
 AA policies auto-renew annually.
 If the death occurs close to a renewal date, notify the AA before the renewal is processed – otherwise a new annual premium may be charged for a policy that should have been cancelled.

 Home insurance unoccupancy.
-This is the risk most executors overlook.
 Standard home insurance – including the AA’s – restricts or removes cover once a property has been empty for a consecutive period.
-If the property is going to be empty during probate, act before that threshold passes.
-Contact the AA or arrange specialist probate house insurance.
+If the property will be empty during probate, act before that threshold passes or arrange specialist probate house insurance.

 Probate is not required to cancel breakdown cover or insurance.
 You can notify the AA and cancel policies without a grant of probate.
-Probate may become relevant for financial products and for significant outstanding claims, but it is not a prerequisite for the initial notification.
+Probate becomes relevant for financial products where the balance exceeds £30,000, but it is not a prerequisite for the initial notification.

 Summary